Arnulfo Arias: Death

-On the morning of 10 August 1988, Arnulfo died of a heart attack at his Coral Gables, Miami home.
-His wife, Mireya Moscoso was at his side.
+On the morning of 10 August 1988, Arias died of a heart attack at his Coral Gables, Miami-Dade County, Florida home.
+His wife, Mireya Moscoso, was at his side.
 His death caused national mourning in Panama.
 Following the transfer of his body to Panama City and an enormous funeral where his supporters protested against Noriega, Arias was buried in Jardin de Paz cemetery (Located in Parque Lefevre) on 15 August, the day of what would have been his 87th birthday.

 After his death, Guillermo Endara became the leading opponent of the military dictatorship, heading the opposition coalition in the 1989 presidential election.
 Despite defeating pro-Noriega candidate Carlos Duque by an overwhelming margin, the results were annulled by the government, and Endara and his running mates were badly beaten in the streets by the paramilitary Dignity Battalions.
 Seven months later, the United States launched Operation Just Cause and Arias' party regained power shortly afterwards.

-On 8 January 2012, 23 years after his death and in order to fulfill his last wish, his remains were exhumed and he was given a state funeral.
+On 8 January 2012, 23 years after his death, his remains were exhumed and he was given a state funeral according to his last wish.
 He was re-buried in a mausoleum close to the Arias Madrid Family Museum, located in the town of Penonomé, Coclé Province, Panama.

 Currently, there are monuments, schools, and a township avenue bearing his name.

 Personal life

-Arias married to Ana Matilde Linares in 1927 and remained together until her death in 1955.
-In 1964, he married Mireya Moscoso.
+Arias married Ana Matilde Linares in 1927 and they remained together until her death in 1955.
+In 1969, he married Mireya Moscoso.
 They remained together until his death.
 Moscoso later became the first woman President of Panama following the 1999 elections.

-During his first marriage, he adopted a son named Gerardo Edilberto Arias (1929–2002).
+During his first marriage, he adopted a son, Gerardo Edilberto Arias (1929–2002).